vfeskov/vanilla-back-to-top/README.md

 ## Styling

-You can customise the looks of the button using `#back-to-top` selector in your CSS:
+You can change the looks of the button using `#back-to-top` selector in your CSS:
 ```css
 #back-to-top a {
   text-indent: -9999px;